corda/corda-docs-portal/content/en/docs/cenm/1.3/config-network-parameters.md

 * **epoch**:
-(Optional) The specified epoch for the set of network parameters.
-If set this should be greater than the previous epoch (if exists) and always strictly positive (> 0).
-If not set then the previous epoch value will be automatically incremented.
+The specified epoch for the set of network parameters (optional).
+If set, this should be greater than the previous epoch (if one exists) and always strictly positive (> 0).
+If not set, the previous epoch value will be automatically incremented.
 This parameter is mainly used for ensuring uniqueness across multiple segregated sub-zones.
 If only one network map is being run then it is best practice to omit this option.